jiheon788/minesweeper/README.md

 ## [Demo](https://classum-02-minesweeper-jiheon788.netlify.app)&nbsp;&nbsp;&nbsp;&nbsp;[Requirements Spec](./REQUIREMENTS.md)

-It's a **Minesweeper Game** implementation project.
-All requirements have been complied with.
+It's a **Minesweeper Game** implementation project that adheres to the All requirements..
 Created from a [Custom CRA + TypeScript template](https://github.com/jiheon788/react-boilerplate) for frequently used Path Alias, Dynamic Routing, eslint, and Prettier settings.

 A brief comment description has been added to the main logic code.